craftcms/commerce/UPGRADING-4.0.md

 command), and also added rules to zone and store market condition builders to match those custom country and state values.
 Please review your tax and shipping zones, and we encourage you to use real countries and administrative areas ( states) for your zones in the future.

+## Address management

+Addresses are now core elements and can only belong to one owner throughout Craft CMS.

+stateId stateValue -> administrativeArea

+An orders’ addresses (billing, shipping, estimated billing, estimated shipping) are all owned by the order only.

+`order.sourceBillingAddressId`
+`order.sourceShippingAddressId`

+`currentuser.addresses`

+`ownerId` required on address save address for a user address book.

 ## Form Requests and Responses (Front-end)